 Scripture + TraditionScripture alone or Scripture + MagisteriumScripture within Tradition (single source)Protestant or Catholic binary

 Notice the pattern.
 Every substitution moves in the same direction: toward Western categories.
-This isn't coincidence—it's the statistical center of English-language training data.
+This appears consistent with the statistical center of English-language training data rather than random error.

 The Key That Unlocks Everything